Promotion digraphs: Increasing tableaux

 \subsection{Promotion digraphs of increasing tableaux}

-We now introduce promotion digraphs for increasing tableaux, extending the promotion digraphs for standard tableaux defined in \Cref{sec:standard_prom_digraph}. \begin{definition} Let $T \in \inc^q(\lambda)$.
+We now introduce promotion digraphs for increasing tableaux, extending the promotion digraphs for standard tableaux defined in \Cref{sec:standard_prom_digraph}.
+For a summary of the results on promotion digraphs proved in this and the next two subsections, see \Cref{thm:inc_digraph_summary}. \begin{definition} Let $T \in \inc^q(\lambda)$.
 For $i\geq 1$, we construct a directed graph $\prom_i(T)$ with vertex set $[q]$.
 Suppose that $\beta$ moves from row $i+1$ to $i$ in the application of gromotion to $\gromotion^{\alpha-1}(T)$.
 Then we draw an arrow $\alpha \to \beta$ in $\prom_i(T)$.
 We call $\prom_i(T)$ the \newword{$i$th promotion digraph} of the increasing tableau $T$. \end{definition}

-\begin{example} Let $T \in \inc^9(4,3,2)$ be as in \Cref{ex:KproandKgro}.
+\begin{example} Let $T \in \inc^9(5,4,3)$ be as in \Cref{ex:KproandKgro}.
 Gromotion proceeds as follows.

 Thus we have the following promotion digraphs.

 \end{example}

 \begin{example} Consider $U\in\inc^{10}(3\times 4)$ shown below.
 We compute $10$ iterations of gromotion on $U$ and use this to construct $\prom_1(U)$ and $\prom_2(U)$.